 Overbeck History Press

 In its tenth anniversary year, the Overbeck Project branched out into book publishing in order to bring to light a wonderful new book by Mary Z. Gray describing the Capitol Hill of her 1920s childhood and the family members who had inhabited the Hill for four generations before her.
-The book is available for purchase at local bookstores and at Amazon.com.
+The book, 301 East Capitol: Tales from the Heart of the Hill, is available in local shops and on Amazon.com, and a few signed copies remain on hand here at the Overbeck Project.
+Please contact us if you're interested in a purchase.

-Richard Thompson, creator of Cul de Sac, calls Mary Gray "one of the funniest raconteurs I know."
-Her book abounds with unforgettable scenes being tugged away from Sherrill's Bakery on Pennsylvania Avenue by her family's maid, who would not have been allowed to eat there; frightening a nun at St. Cecilia's Academy with stories about the family business; being taken to meet Charles Lindbergh, just back from his solo flight to Paris.
+301 East Capitol abounds with unforgettable scenes from Gray's early childhood -- being tugged away from Sherrill's Bakery by her family's maid (who would not have been allowed to eat there), frightening a nun at St. Cecilia's Academy with a story about the family business, and being taken to meet Charles Lindbergh, just back from his solo flight to Paris.

 |^ Back to Top ^|